 Thanks to all of our friends who helped us writing this article when our anxiety was over the roof, and thank you, Love What Matters, for the opportunity you’ve given us to share our story to the world!
 We’re hoping it will help people understand DID better and grow empathy towards others, because you never know if the person sitting next to you has been severely traumatized, so it’s better to just be kind to everyone.

 This article has been written mostly by Seph and Kyle, with help from the Bright System and our online friends, under the supervision and by the courtesy of Tough, king of the SarcasDID System.”

 This story was submitted to Love What Matters by the SarcasDID System of Cluj, Romania.
 You can follow their journey on Instagram and their website.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more stories like this: